christopher-besch/homepage/src/articles/16_open_source/open_source.md

 ## The Developer of Open/Closed-Source
 Say you want to create a text processor yourself for some reason.
-If you choose to do so Open-Source you don't have to develop the entire software yourself.
+If you choose to make your software Open-Source, you don't have to develop the entire software yourself.
 Instead, you can take LibreOffice Writer and use it as a basis for your idea of what a text processor should be.
 This is a lot easier than starting from scratch and having to reinvent the wheel.
-For you personally this has another facet when you're changing companies.
+For you, personally, this has another facet when you're changing companies.
-Make your work Open-Source and you never have to implement it again unless.
+Make your work Open-Source and you never have to implement it again.
 Open-Source is not an act of charity, it simply makes you **not repeat yourself**.

-I've already talked about sheer amount of text processors that support the OpenDocument file format.
+I've already talked about the sheer amount of text processors that support the OpenDocument file format.
 You know how that came to be?
 Well the developers of StarOffice Writer developed that file format and made it Open-Source.
 Then other people developing text processors simply used that file format.